When you feel like a fraud, read this.

 Not a single one of my clients to date has given a damn about that non existent piece of paper either - and they really don't care for the techie 'lingo'.

-So am I - are You - a 'fraud' for not having that stamped and signed piece of paper?
+So am I - and are you - a 'fraud' for not having that stamped and signed piece of paper?

 Maybe you'll have a different opinion, but these days I'm comfortably saying 'no', while holding my (design) head high.